A Benchmark Suite for Template Detection and Content Extraction: The TECO Benchmark Suite

 In particular, once all the websites were downloaded (the key page and two levels of linked webpages in the same domain), four different engineers did the following independently: \begin{itemize} \item They manually explored the key page and the webpages accessible from it to decide what part of the webpage is the template and what part is the main content. \item They printed the template and the main content of the webpage. \end{itemize}

 Then, the four engineers met and performed again these two actions but now all together sharing their individual opinions.
 Using the results of this agreement, each website was prepared for both, template extraction and content detection.
-On the one hand, all elements from the key page not belonging to the template were included in a HTML class called \textit{notTemplate}.
-This way, a template extraction tool can automatically compare its output with the nodes not belonging to the \textit{notTemplate} class.
-On the other hand, all elements belonging to the main content were included in an HTML class called \textit{mainContent}.
+On the one hand, all elements from the key page not belonging to the template were included in a HTML class called \textit{TECO\_notTemplate}.
+This way, a template extraction tool can automatically compare its output with the nodes not belonging to the \textit{TECO\_notTemplate} class.
+On the other hand, all elements belonging to the main content were included in an HTML class called \textit{TECO\_mainContent}.
 Therefore, a content extraction tool can easily compare its output with the nodes belonging to that class.
+In addition, the node that represents the main menu of the webpage was included in an HTML class called \textit{TECO\_mainMenu}.
+Consequently, a menu extraction tool can compare its output with the nodes belonging to that class.